 Before each charter we provide an individual chart briefing so that you have the opportunity to discuss where you would like to go; then we will customise our chart briefing to suit your requirements.
 Mooring buoys are available in many locations and remember to call ahead of time on Horizon cell phone provided or by VHF Radio to book in at restaurants for dinner.

-A short reach across the Sir Francis Drake Channel arrive at The Bight, Norman Island, rumoured to be the site of Robert Louis Stevenson’s famous novel, “Treasure Island”.
+A short reach across the Sir Francis Drake Channel and you’ll arrive at The Bight, Norman Island, rumoured to be the site of Robert Louis Stevenson’s famous novel, “Treasure Island”.

 After breakfast, take your dinghy over (or the yacht) to The Caves.
 Pick up a National Park buoy and enjoy the wonders of the coral reef and its colourful inhabitants (don’t forget to look for treasure!).
-Sail to Cooper Island and arrive early enough to pick up an overnight mooring buoy (no anchoring here please).
-Time for more snorkelling off Cistern Point, or while away the afternoon lounging on the beach.
+If the famous Willy T (the floating bar restaurant) is on your radar, then sail to Great Harbour, Peter Island, pick up a buoy and dinghy to the bigger, better Willy T!
+The food is good and the drinks are still strong ….
+And the party atmosphere is very much alive!

-Sail to The Baths (get there early) and pick up a buoy – plan to spend the morning here and have lunch.
-Dinghy ashore and explore the magnificent boulders and rock pools created by Mother Nature millions of years ago.
-This has got to be one of the most beautiful places on Earth.
-After lunch, sail to Trellis Bay to spend the night – there are many places to go ashore or plan to BBQ on board your yacht.
+This special area has got to be one of the most beautiful places on Earth.
+After lunch, sail to Trellis Bay or Marina Cay to spend the night – and plan to BBQ on board your yacht.
 Trellis Bay has full moon parties every month – not to be missed!

 We at Horizon Yacht Charters know this area better than most and think you should spend a little more time here in the North Sound.
-Spend the morning exploring by dinghy – there are many beautiful, deserted beaches and Eustatia Reef is a wonderful snorkelling site, or set sail for Monkey Point on Guana Island in time for lunch and some snorkelling.
+Spend the morning exploring by dinghy; There are many beautiful, deserted beaches and Eustatia Reef is a wonderful snorkelling site, or set sail for Monkey Point on Guana Island in time for lunch and some snorkelling.

-Diving the British Virgin Islands
+BVI sailing itineraries – Diving the British Virgin Islands

 The perfect addition to your BVI sailing itineraries!
 Some of the best diving in the world is here in the British Virgin Islands, including the Wreck of the RMS Rhone, rated as one of the top ten wreck dives in the world.
 Mention that you will be diving before your chart briefing and we will cover the dive sites with you.